ifoxfoot/fqacalc/README.md

 The following tables describe how cover classes are converted to percent cover.
 Internally, cover-weighted functions convert cover classes to the percent cover midpoint, which reduces accuracy.
-Therefore using percent cover is recommended over using cover classes.
+For this reason using percent cover is recommended over using cover classes.

 | Braun-Blanquet Classes | % Cover Range | Midpoint |
 |------------------------|---------------|----------|